MicrosoftDocs/entra-docs/docs/global-secure-access/reference-points-of-presence.md

 - `151.206.250.0/23`
 - `151.206.252.0/22`

-IP addresses from the Global Secure Access service
+### IP addresses from the Global Secure Access service
-As traffic egresses from the Global Secure Access service for Microsoft Entra Internet Access (including Microsoft 365) towards the internet and Software as a Service (SaaS) endpoints, it carries a unique `Src IP` signature, which is used to set up location-based access controls for your applications and resources.
+Network traffic egresses from the Global Secure Access service for Microsoft Entra Internet Access (including Microsoft 365) towards the internet and Software as a Service (SaaS) endpoints.
+The traffic carries a unique `Src IP` signature.
+Use the signature to set up location-based access controls for your applications and resources.

-The egress IP addresses include:
+The egress IP addresses are:
 - `128.94.0.0/19`
 ` `151.206.0.0/16`